sebschlicht/bachelor-thesis/cluster-control.md

 in the controller script console.

 WARNING: This is work in progress.
-At the moment the script does neither support to start/stop all watcher nor to define a new IP address range without restarting it.
-Feature issues have been created.
+At the moment the controller script does not support the `configure` command.

 ### `circus` configuration
 Two watchers are necessary to control the cluster: